 How to explain plaque to a child

 Encouraging children to take care of their own teeth and gums can be tricky.
-While the process needs to involve explaining what dental plaque is and what can happen to their teeth if they are not properly cared for is essential, dental education needs to be taught in a fun way that does not bore or frighten them.
+While the process needs to involve explaining what dental plaque is and what can happen to their teeth if they are not properly cared for, dental education needs to be taught in a fun way that does not bore or frighten them.

 Here at DenTek, we’ve created this handy guide designed to help parents and guardians to explain to their children what plaque is, what it can do to oral health if it is not removed, and how it can be prevented.
 This guide also offers a range of handy tips you can use to encourage your little ones to start brushing and flossing their own teeth.